skovmand/mailchimp-laravel/README.md

 For Laravel v4 check https://packagist.org/packages/hugofirth/mailchimp

+## This package is abandoned.
-Please note that [Mailchimp API v2 is deprecated from jan 1st 2017](http://us12.campaign-archive2.com/?u=165abe0a1aa09263bc6ad1397&id=390ec1286a&e=).
-This package uses the v2 API, because it relies on the [Mailchimp PHP API Client](https://bitbucket.org/mailchimp/mailchimp-api-php.git).
+The Mailchimp API v2.0 was deprecated from jan 1st 2017.
+This package uses the v2 API, because it relies on the [Mailchimp PHP API Client](https://bitbucket.org/mailchimp/mailchimp-api-php.git), which uses the v2 API.

+This package will not recieve updates for future Laravel versions.

+Please use an api v3-compatible package instead, such as [spatie/laravel-newsletter](https://packagist.org/packages/spatie/laravel-newsletter)

 ## How it works
 This package contains a service provider, which binds an instance of an initialized Mailchimp client to the IoC-container.